jorisroovers/window-opener/README.md

 # WindowOpener

 I built a custom PCB in a 3D-printed enclosure to control a motorized arm to automatically open and close my bedroom window.
-All integrated with [my existing home automation stack](https://github.com/jorisroovers/casa).
-For much more detail, read the related blog post (TODO :-)).
+All integrated with [my existing home automation stack](https://github.com/jorisroovers/casa). **For much more detail, read my [Window Opener blogpost](https://jorisroovers.com/posts/window-opener).**

 This repository contains all related source material.